Heat (Heat Wave)

 inside temperature to stay cooler longer.

-During a drought, conserve water by placing a brick, or another large
+- During a drought, conserve water by placing a

 solid object, in your toilet tank to reduce the amount of water used in